JoshOrndorff/frameless-node-template/README.md

 A stripped down version of the [node template](https://github.com/substrate-developer-hub/substrate-node-template), ready for hackin'.

+[ToC]

 ## Instructions

-Here are the list of things you have to do:
+This assignment has multiple parts.
+The ungraded part will be in the class and the TAs will help you with it.

+### Ungraded

-### 1: Get Those Roots In Order!
+#### 1: Get Those Roots In Order!

 The template already does most of the work to make sure your heads contain the right state root and extrinsic root.
 As your first step, make sure this is the case!
 Both of these should be set in